 At St Nics we consider helping children to develop a love of reading and sharing our reading passions with them, a vital part of what we do.
 Alongside inspiring children to be authors and understand more about the writing process, by enabling children to meet such authors such as Mini Grey, Richard O'Neil and Charlotte Guillain, we schedule a variety of events to celebrate the love of reading.

-Alongside this, I recommend new and classic books each month and do a monthly author or illustrator spotlight focussing on a diverse range of people, through our Read All About it reading for pleasure magaziner, listed below, which aims to connect children and families with the wonderful, diverse array children's books out there.
+Alongside this, we recommend new and classic books every two months and do a monthly author or illustrator spotlight focussing on a diverse range of people, through our Read All About it reading for pleasure magaziner, listed below, which aims to connect children and families with the wonderful, diverse array children's books out there.
 Copies of these are sent out to all families, governors and interested parties and are also available at the bottom of the page.

 The reading for pleasure suitcases, which have been trialled in Years 1, 2 and 3 have now been rolled out into other classes have been a great success and allowed children to borrow their own choice of books to take home, together with hot chocolate, biscuits, blanket and special cuddly reading companions.

 For the last two years we have gifted each child a book at Christmas, to help ensure that all children have a lovely book to read over the holiday.
 We work hard to ensure that the books we share in the classroom and recommend for sharing at home are high quality, interesting, diverse and inclusive, to help children to both see themselves in books and also to provide a window for them onto the wider world.